nosovsh/reduceless/README.md

 ```
 `PostForm` component will recieve part of your Redux state located at `pages.blogs.data.activePost` in `state` prop.
 Component can change it using `setState(newState)` and `replaceState(newState)` props.
 This path could even not exist.
 It will be created automatically when component will write to it.

-3.[Optional] Use can use `replaceStateByPath` and `setStateByPath` action creators for advanced scenarious.
+3.[Optional] Use can use `replaceStateByPath` and `setStateByPath` action creators for advanced scenarios.
 ```
 import {connectSlicedState} from 'reduceless';
 import _ from 'lodash';